AdeniyiBen/My_Portfolio/README.md

 ### NYSC DATA EVALUATION
 [Publication](https://www.mdpi.com/1424-8220/22/11/4240)
-The aim IS to analyze and present the opinions and feedback gathered from National Youth Service Corps (NYSC) members during the 2024 Batch Stream 1 orientation course survey.
+The aim is to analyze and present the opinions and feedback gathered from National Youth Service Corps (NYSC) members during the 2024 Batch Stream 1 orientation course survey.
 The report aims to provide insights into various aspects of the NYSC program as perceived by the Corps members, thereby contributing to a better understanding of their experiences and perspectives.
 ![Bike Study](/assets/img/bike_study.jpeg)

 ## Data Cleaning